SciTools/iris/docs/src/whatsnew/dev.rst

    The highlights for this minor release of Iris include:

-   * We've added experimental support for `UGRID`_ meshes which can now be loaded and attached to a cube.
+   * We've added experimental support for
+     :ref:`Meshes <ugrid>`, which can now be loaded and attached to a cube.
+Mesh support is based on the based on `CF-UGRID`_ model.
    * We've also dropped support for ``Python 3.7``.

-   And finally, get in touch with us on `GitHub`_ if you have any issues or feature requests for improving Iris.
+   And finally, get in touch with us on :issue:`GitHub<new/choose>` if you have any issues or feature requests for improving Iris.
 Enjoy!

 📢 Announcements